 5The Padrao dos Descobrimentos (The Discoveries Monument)

-Built to honour the legendary seafarers of Portuguese naval history, The Padrao dos Descobrimentos (The Discoveries Monument) is one of the most famous and important monuments throughout Portugal.
-The monument has the depictions of both the sailors and the funders.
+Built to honor the legendary seafarers of Portuguese naval history, The Padrao dos Descobrimentos (The Discoveries Monument) is one of the most famous and important monuments throughout Portugal.
+The monument has depictions of both the sailors and the funders.
 These depictions all support the statue of Infante Henrique who is the leading figure of Portugal’s discovery period.
-The monument overall also depict the bow of a boat and the Latin cross.
+The monument overall also depicts the bow of a boat and the Latin cross.

 6The Museu Nacional dos Coches

 This museum showcases an unusual collection: horse-drawn carriages of mostly Portuguese royal families.
 There are also several carriages used by other European countries’ royalty.
 However, the collection of the museum is nice and it displays a wide array of carriages ranging many centuries.